1. Is it difficult to say goodbye to your foster animal?

 3. What if a friend or family member wants to adopt my foster animal?

 Great!
 Thank you for helping find homes for your foster animals!
 Please keep in mind however, the animal(s) you are fostering will not be available until their medical work, including spay or neuter surgery, is completed and they return to our facility for Adoption.
-Please refer interested adopters to our Adoption Coordinator by having them call 770-532-6617 ext.
-242 to start the adoption conversation.
+Please refer interested adopters to our Adoption Care team by having them call 770-532-6617 to start the adoption conversation.

 4. Will I need to provide food or other supplies while the animal(s) are in my care?